UM-KevinHe/DeepLearningKL/README.md

         <td><b>MIMIC-3</b></td>
         <td>35304</td>
         <td>
         Deidentified clinical data of patients admitted to ICU stay.
-        See <a href="#references">[2]</a> for details.
+The version follows See <a href="#references">[2]</a> for details.
         </td>
         <td> Private Data</td>